oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

      ![](./images/change-attributes11.png " ")

-  Under Secondary Body section:
+  Under **Secondary Body** section:

       - Set Advanced Formatting to **On**

-      - For HTML Expression - enter the following:
+      - For HTML Expression : Enter the following:

      ```
             <copy>